telerik/kendo-ui-core/docs/controls/editors/maskedtextbox/overview.md

 # MaskedTextBox Overview

-The [Kendo UI MaskedTextBox widget](http://demos.telerik.com/kendo-ui/maskedtextbox/index) allows controlled text input based on a specific format.
-This specific format can be defined using the [mask](/api/web/maskedtextbox#configuration-mask) option of the widget.
+The [Kendo UI MaskedTextBox widget](http://demos.telerik.com/kendo-ui/maskedtextbox/index) enables a controlled text input that is based on a specific format.

+This specific format can be defined by using the [`mask`](/api/web/maskedtextbox#configuration-mask) option of the widget.
 Each mask can contain mask rules and mask literals.
-The mask literals will be automatically entered for the user and they cannot be removed.
+The mask literals are automatically entered for the user and cannot be removed.

 The widget also has predefined rules which specify:

-- Required/optional digit input.
+- Required or optional digit input.
-- Required/optional letter input.
+- Required or optional letter input.
-- Required/optional character input (allow any character).
+- Required or optional character input (allows any character).

-For a complete overview of the methods and configuration options MaskedTextBox applies, [review its API Reference](/api/web/maskedtextbox).
+For more information on its methods and configuration options, review the [API Reference of the MaskedTextBox](/api/web/maskedtextbox).

 ## Getting Started

 ### Initialize the MaskedTextBox

+To initialize the MaskedTextBox, use the following example.

     <input id="maskedtextbox" />
     <script>